Hiring a campervan is a great way to see Australia on a small budget.

-Check sites like fuelwatch.com.au, which can help you find the cheapest refueling option in your currently location.
-As a precaution, always carry a can of extra fuel on board, especially if you are heading to the Outback.
+Check sites like fuelwatch.com.au, which can help you find the cheapest refueling option in your current location.
+As a precaution, always carry a can of extra fuel onboard, especially if you are heading to the Outback.

 4. Plan your grocery needs a week out